adaptris/interlok-docs-legacy/pages/ui/ui-saved-configs.md

 summary: The saved configs list allows you to easily save and re-open adapter configurations.
 ---

-{% include note.html content="The save config function has been limited from version 3.7.0.
+{% include note.html content="The save config function has been limited from version 3.7.0 and removed from 3.8.0.
 You cannot save to it anymore.
 Please use [Save Config Project](ui-saved-config-projects.html) instead." %}

 ## Getting Started ##